cloudfoundry/stack-auditor/README.md

 ## Run the Tests

-Target a cloudfoundry and run:
+Target a cloudfoundry with the following prerequisites:
+  - has cflinuxfs3 and cflinuxfs4 available
+  - you are targeting an org and a space

+Then run:

 `./scripts/all-tests.sh`